AdTekDev/eCommerceSecurity/Review/Readme.md

 - Create an egress ACL for an SPI firewall if policy only forbids connections to external FTP servers.
 - Contrast what sniffers can learn if a company being attacked uses NAT or an application proxy server.

+### Q-List 05
+- What are false acceptance rates (FARs) and false rejection rates (FRRs)?
+- For watch lists of criminals, which is worse from a security viewpoint, a false acceptance or a false rejection?
+Explain.
+- Reusable passwords offer poor security.
+What do you think is holding back their replacement with other approaches?
+- Create two good password reset questions.
+For each, explain why you think it is a good question.
+- What do FRRs mean when fingerprint scanning is used to secure a PC against walk-up attacks?
+What might produce high FRRs?
+Can you think of a way that this problem could be reduced in fingerprint scanning?

 ## **"short" Q**